tariqhawis/tariqhawis.github.io/_projects/injectbot-first-ever-gui-sql-injection-tool.md

 InjectBot v1.0 - rebuild and published release from the old private 0.5 Injectbot 2009.

-* [+] Complete transition from procedural to object-oriented structure.
+* [+] Complete transition from procedural to the object-oriented structure.
 	* [-] Troubleshooting has become much easier with modularity.
 	* [-] Scalability is now possible, adding features such as new SQLi techniques is much easier.
-	* [-] The code structure is understandable, any developer who wants to jump in can understand the idea of each step, also comments added for that purpose.
+	* [-] The code structure is understandable, any developer who wants to jump in can understand the idea of each step, also comments are added for that purpose.

 * [+] Increase the speed of HTTP response by 20 times
 	* [-] Use Multi cURL functions instead of file_get_contents for faster response.